 I get my inspiration from everywhere.
 Sometimes things I see in the streets, sometimes feelings I get, sometimes magazines, sometimes people around me, stories, and most definitely LIGHT! 🙂

 As a photographer how do you look for the perfect spots?

 A shoot depends on good planning.
-After have landed the concept, I have to choose stylists, crew and models.
-Is this concept most suitable to shoot on location or in a studio.
+After having landed the concept, I have to choose stylists, crew, and models.
+Is this concept most suitable to shoot on location or in a studio?

 Working with a good stylist who understands what your concept is about, will take your shoot a whole lot further.
 A good stylist is sometimes the key to get what I want.
 But also be a creative sparring partner.